mabuchilab/NiceLib/docs/wrapping.rst

 number and returns a handle to a newly opened motor.
 Using this signature allows us to call the function more naturally as ``handle = OpenMotor(motorID)``.

-The possible signature values are:
+The available signature values are:

 'in'
-    The argument is an input and gets passed into the wrapped function.
+    The argument is an input and gets passed into the mid-level function.

 'out'
     The argument is an output.
-It is not passed into the wrapped function, but is instead added to the list of return values.
+It is not passed into the mid-level function, but is instead added to the list of return values.
 NiceLib automatically allocates an appropriate data structure, passes its address-pointer to the C function, uses the dereferenced result as the return value.

+    This can't be used for `void` pointers, since there's no way to know what to allocate, or what type to return.

 'inout'
     The argument is used as both input and output.
-The wrapped function takes it as an argument and also returns it with the return values.
+The mid-level function takes it as an argument and also returns it with the return values.
 You can pass in either a value or a pointer to the value.
-For example, if the underlying C argument is an ``int *``, you can pass in an cffi int pointer, which will be used directly, or (more typically) you can pass in a Python int, which will be used as the initial value of a newly-created cffi int pointer.
+For example, if the underlying C argument is an ``int *``, you can pass in a `cffi` int pointer, which will be used directly, or (more typically) you can pass in a Python int, which will be used as the initial value of a newly-created `cffi` int pointer.

 'bufout'
     The argument is a pointer to a string buffer (a ``char**``).
 This is used for when the C library creates a string buffer and returns it to the user.
-NiceLib will automatically convert the output to a Python str, or None if a null pointer was returned.
+NiceLib will automatically convert the output to a Python `bytes`, or None if a null pointer was returned.

     If the memory should be cleaned up by the user (as is usually the case), you may use the `free_buf` setting to specify the cleanup function.